Ventilation, Purification & Filtration

 It is possible to install a product like the Lennox Healthy Climate HEPA Bypass Air Filtration system to run independently of your homes HVAC system.
 In other words, the home itself would have its own filtration separate from the air conditioners filtration system.
 If set up to run independently (not ducted through the cooling & heating ductwork), one could have both a bypass air filtration system and a product like the Lennox Pure Air.
 This would be the ultimate IAQ system in my opinion and provide ventilation, purification, & filtration to the entire home.
 Some might say such a setup is overkill but the question posed to me was, what would I recommend if budget was not a limitation.

-Did this or any of our articles help you breathe better, lower your utility bills, or make your home more comfortable?
+Did this or any of our articles help you breathe better?
+Lower your utility bills?
+Make your home more comfortable?
 Let us and others know!